 Editor's note: This article will no longer be updated and contains some information that is now out of date.

 The Flight Control Team

-The Flight Control Team operates from the combined Earth observation Dedicated Control Room located at ESOC.
+The ERS-2 Mission Operations Control Centre is located at ESOC, Darmstadt, Germany; the Flight Control Team operates from the combined Earth Observation Dedicated Control Room (DCR).

 Mission operations overview